Teemo19/SendEmail/README.md

 # SendEmail
-Python Script to send emails from other Script
+email_lib.py is a simple class that allow us to send a email from another script.py main.py shows the basic usage of this library, you can improve it...